KarlJungtow/KarlJungtow/README.md

-- 👋 Hi, I’m @KarlJungtow
-- 👀 I’m interested in everything, from Coding Art, to machine learning
-- 🌱 I’m currently studiyng CS at TU Berlin
+CS Student at TU Berlin
-- 📫 How to reach me: k.jungtow@yahoo.com

 <!---
 KarlJungtow/KarlJungtow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.